-Sometimes high solar activity can lead to strong and violent gusts of solar winds interacting with the Earth’s magnetosphere, causing a geomagnetic storm.
+Sometimes a high level of solar activity can lead to strong and violent gusts of solar winds interacting with the Earth’s magnetosphere, causing a geomagnetic storm.
 This can expand the region around the poles where auroral activity can be observed from, increasing the chances of seeing auroras at lower latitudes.

 On very rare occasions, auroral displays can be observed from locations close to the Equator.
 For instance, in 1909, because of a very strong geomagnetic storm, people in Singapore were able to observe auroral displays.

 Auroras are directly connected to solar activity, which is measured by the number sunspots – dark spots on the surface of the sun caused by high magnetic activity on the Sun.
-A larger number of sunspots means that a larger number of highly charged particles are being pushed out by the sun.
-This in turn can lead to more auroral activity on Earth.
+A larger number of sunspots means that a larger number of highly charged particles are being pushed out by the Sun.
+This in turn can lead to more northern lights activity on Earth.

 Solar astronomers have found that the Sun goes through cycles of solar activity.
 This cycle, also called the solar cycle, comes around every 11 years.

-Scientists have observed 24 solar cycles since 1755, when solar activity started being recorded by humans.
-The 24th solar cycle is said to reach its peak sometime in mid 2013.
+Scientists have observed 24 solar cycles since 1755 when solar activity started being recorded by humans.
+The 24th solar cycle is said to have reached its peak sometime in mid-2013.